Roles we hire for

 • Move fast without breaking things: production instincts beyond MVP quality

-Why hire your Founding Engineer through RFS?
+Why hire your Founding Engineer through Recruiting from Scratch?

 • Founding engineer is the highest-stakes hire at pre-Seed — the wrong person delays you 6–12 months.
 We take this search seriously